Franklin Vets is able to assist in all areas of bull soundness and fertility to ensure that bull performance is not the limiting factor on your farm.

-Careful bull selection can reduce the risks of selecting sub fertile bulls however it is better to test them to save costs should they not perform.
-The exam we offer checks
+Careful bull selection can reduce the risks of selecting subfertile bulls however it is better to test them to save costs should they not perform.
+The exam we offer checks:

-- Palpitation and measurement of testicles
+- Palpation and measurement of testicles

-- Palpitation of internal sex glands
+- Palpation of internal sex glands

 - Collection of semen and examination of the penis

-- Examination on farm for motility
+- Examination of sperm for motility (on farm)

 BVD is easily spread among the herd and can have devastating effects.
 Ensure that all bulls are blood tested before they join the cows.
-Bulls should also receive two shots of BVD before they are mixed with the herd or heifers
+Bulls should also receive two shots of BVD before they are mixed with the herd or heifers.

 It is important to plan ahead and ensure that you have enough sound mating and healthy bulls on the farm well ahead of mating.
 Talk to your Franklin Vets team for advice and to find out more about Dairy NZ InCalf bull selection tool.